mrocklin/pydata-toolz/README.md

 ------

 After the talk Jake Vanderplas showed me that indeed `numpy` does support accumulation on any binary operator.
-Try the following in `ipyhthon` for a list of supported binops
+Try the following in `ipython` for a list of supported binops

     import numpy